Connecting, inspiring and empowering women to lead the way

 This conference provided an opportunity for sustainability experts from different sectors to come together to share their perspective on the future prospects for a Deal which has been at the heart of the EU Commission’s agenda since 2019, given the ongoing Covid-19 pandemic.
 During the debate, the high-level speakers debated both opportunities and challenges in generating engagement for the EU Green Deal during COVID-19.
 Among the issues debated were the critical role of consumers and producers for achieving the SDGs, and the importance of collective buy-in and action to make the Deal a reality.

 On the 30th of January, WIL Europe organised an EU Debate on Digital Health at the European Parliament in Brussels.
-The event was hosted by MEP Lieve Wierinck (ALDE Group) and featured a high-level panel of speakers, including Belgian Minister of Health Maggie de Block.
+The event, kindly sponsored by Fipra and Microsoft, was hosted by MEP Lieve Wierinck (ALDE Group) and featured a high-level panel of speakers, including Belgian Minister of Health Maggie de Block.

 In light of the European Commission’s recent adoption of its “Communication on Digital Transformation of Health and Care in the Digital Single Market”, and Belgians innovative strides to build a “Digital Belgium” and “Digital Health Valley”, this event provided the opportunity for different perspectives centered around digital transformation within the health sector, to come together.
 Both possible opportunities and challenges around digital health, were shared and deliberated.
 Talks relating to the link between health policies and improved patient, and societal outcomes, were just one of the many fascinating discussions that took place.